CartoDB/cartodb-postgresql/doc/CDB_SyncTable.md

 UPDATE pois SET rank = random()*4 + 1;
 ```

-Then, if the source were updated at `/tmp/pois.csv` we could synchronize with it while maintaining our `rank` values with:
+Then, if the source were updated at `/tmp/pois.csv` we could synchronize with it while preserving our `rank` values with:

 ```sql
 CREATE tmp_pois(cartodb_id int, name text, type text, longitude double precision, latitude double precision, rank int);